lwyer-star/Process-Journal-Task-2/weeks/week8.md

 - Slow + water break → label “Slow + water break” (red + optional haptic).

 #### Accessibility and clarity
-- Color is never the only signal (text label + icon optional).
+- Colour is never the only signal (text label + icon optional).
 - Plain, verb-first language; no jargon.
 - Announces state changes with a brief haptic (configurable) and keeps an “approximate” badge when data is from the nearest station.

 #### Trade-offs and mitigations
 - Chip is terse by design → mitigation: expand to banner for the reason and single recommended action.
-- Possible over-attention to color → mitigation: bold labels, icon, and consistent wording.
+- Possible over-attention to colour → mitigation: bold labels, icon, and consistent wording.

 #### Live example (static demo)